 - Seeking medical attention (This may be necessary under Florida Statutes § 627.736 in order to get the benefits of personal injury protection insurance)

 Florida’s Statute of Limitations in an Uber Accident Case

-Although we do our part in getting your compensation promptly, we cannot tell you how long it will take to reach a settlement.
-It is important to remember that you have four years from the date of your accident or discovery of injury to file a personal injury lawsuit per Florida Statutes § 95.11(3)(a).
+Although we’ll do our part in getting your compensation promptly, we cannot tell you how long it will take to reach a settlement.
+It is important to remember that you generally have four years from the date of your accident or discovery of injury to file a personal injury lawsuit per Florida Statutes § 95.11(3)(a).
 This deadline is two years per Florida Statutes § 95.11(4)(d) if you are filing for the loss of a loved one.
 It takes time to prepare a case for trial, which we’ll have to do if we are unable to reach an acceptable insurance settlement.

-Failure to meet the deadline outlined in the Florida Statutes likely will put your case at risk of being dismissed.
+Failing to meet the deadline outlined in the Florida Statutes will put your case at risk of being dismissed.
 If this happens, you won’t have another opportunity to seek compensation for your injuries and other losses.

-Our Uber and Lyft accident lawyers can work on your case on a contingency basis.
-You do not owe attorney’s fees unless we are able to obtain compensation for you.
+One of our Uber and Lyft accident lawyers in Florida can work on your case on a contingency-fee basis.
+In this arrangement, you will not owe attorney’s fees unless we are able to obtain compensation for you.
 We don’t get paid unless you do.
-To request a free consultation and to learn more about our responsive legal care, call the Law Offices of Anidjar & Levine today to prevent any further delay.
+To request a free consultation and to learn more about our legal care, contact the Law Offices of Anidjar & Levine today to prevent any further delay.